nesrineD/hacknheat_terraform/_TFE_SETUP.md

 ## 1. Create a workspace and link it to you GitHub repository

 > [!CAUTION]
-> The name of the workspace must be `hacknheat` as our Workload Identity Federation Pool does only allow provide tokens for workloads with this workspace name.
+> The name of the workspace must be `hacknheat` as our Workload Identity Federation Pool in GCP does only allow and therefore provide tokens for workloads with this workspace name.

 ![](./screenshots/tfe_org.png)
 ![](./screenshots/tfe_vcs.png)